alahmad-loay2/scraping-olx/README.md

 ## about

 Fullstack Webapp to scrape data from dubizzle lebanon, track products and analyze them. <br/>
+uses NLP tokenization and lemmatization of names, and ML Logistic Regression classifier  <br/>
-uses ML to check resalability of tracked products.
+to check resalability of tracked products trained on original price, listing price, names, <br/>
+and how many days the product has been up for listing.

 ### 📦 Product Tracking Page
 ---